 Signs and Health Effects of Alcohol Misuse

-Alcohol abuse symptoms can vary.
-Binge drinking and excessive use of alcohol have a wide range of consequences, from nausea and headaches from a hangover to severe liver problems from chronic drinking.
-In the short term, drinking too much can be very dangerous, sometimes deadly.
-Effects may include:2,5,7
+Alcohol misuse symptoms can vary.
+Binge drinking and the excessive use of alcohol have a wide range of consequences, from nausea to headaches from a hangover to severe liver problems from chronic drinking.
+In the short term, drinking too much can be very dangerous and sometimes deadly.
+Alcohol’s effects may include:2,5,16

 - Slurred speech.